rickypin/capehorn_design/docs/dev/visa-dashboard-implementation.md

 5. **Custom Dashboards**: User-configurable widget layouts

 ## Status
-The VISA dashboard is now fully functional and production-ready, successfully replicating all features from the original `visa_board.jsx` while maintaining the current project's design system and integrating seamlessly with the AI chat interface.
+The VISA dashboard is now fully functional and production-ready, providing comprehensive network monitoring capabilities while maintaining the current project's design system and integrating seamlessly with the AI chat interface.

 **The application is running successfully at http://localhost:3000 without any errors!**